 5. Choose The Right Partner

 Another tip to help you produce high-quality e-Learning localization is by working with professional translators and agencies.
-Your projects can benefit from advanced technologies that your professional partner offers.
+Your projects can benefit from the advanced technologies that your professional translation partner offers.
 It includes the use of Translation Memories in CAT Tools which boost consistency while reducing time for your localization projects.
 They also have resources to handle technical factors such as designing, editing, or voice-over your videos.
 Additionally, well-trained and experienced linguists guarantee that your e-learning courses are socially suitable for audiences in your target market.